THE BIBLE ON THE SUBJECT OF CHRISTIAN DRESS

 "In like manner also, that women adorn themselves in modest apparel, with shamefacedness and sobriety; not with braided hair…" (1 Tim.
 2:9).

 Paul’s instruction pertaining to braided hair is often misunderstood.
 The type of braid referred to in the above passage is very distinct from the common braid used today by women and girls.
-In fact, the braid in Paul's day is known as a Flavian braid and was only present in the ancient Roman-Grecian world.
+In fact, the braid in Paul's day was a Flavian braid only present in the ancient Roman-Grecian world.
 It has since become extinct.
 A Flavian braid involved weaving colored strands of wool and jewelry into the hair.
 It was a rather expensive ordeal handled by special servants that only the wealthy could afford.
 To better understand the Flavian braid, notice the following quote from Wikipedia:

 “During the Flavian period (79-81 CE), the daughter of Roman Emperor Titus, Julia, created lavish up-dos consisting of wire frames, and twisted braids and curls studded with jewelry of every kind.
 These elaborate hairstyles eventually became popular amongst wealthy Roman women and became even more dramatic in later Roman periods.
 The more elaborate the style, the more it indicated a woman’s wealth and available leisure time.”

-After reading the above, we can easily appreciate why Paul would condemn such over-the-top excess in the Body of Christ.
-Clearly, he could not encourage Christian equality while still allowing women to flaunt their Flavian braids flamboyantly.
-Indeed, equality could never exist in an atmosphere where the rich are permitted to display their “wealth to the maximum” around the poor of the Church.
+After reading the above, we can easily appreciate why Paul would condemn such an over-the-top practice.
+Clearly, he could not encourage Christian equality, moderation, and humility while still allowing women to openly flaunt their excessive Flavian braids.
+Indeed, equality could never exist in an atmosphere where the rich are permitted to display their wealth to the maximum around the poor of the Church.
 Paul’s advice here is certainly appropriate.

 Comparing 1 Timothy 2:9-10 with 1 Peter 3:3-4

-1 Timothy 2 and 1 Peter 3 contain very similar instruction pertaining to women's external appearance.
-Yet the two also differ from each other.
-For instance, Peter's text is meant to instruct Christian women on the matter of godly behavior, while Paul's is meant to provide specific guidelines for proper dress.
-Nevertheless, it is tempting for Christians to use Peter’s instruction on women’s behavior in order to invalidate Paul’s guidelines on modesty.
+The passages in 1 Timothy 2:9-10 and 1 Peter 3:3-4 contain very similar instruction in respect to women's conduct and external appearance.
+Yet the two also differ from each other when comparing their overall thrust.
+For instance, Peter's text is meant to instruct Christian women on the matter of godly behavior, while Paul's is meant to provide specific guidelines on modest dress.
+Nevertheless, it is tempting for Christians to use Peter’s instruction on women’s behavior to invalidate Paul’s guidelines on modesty.
 But to better appreciate the differences and similarities between these two texts, let's examine them individually, starting with Peter's:

 "Whose adorning let it not be that outward adorning of plaiting the hair, and of wearing of gold, or of putting on of apparel; But let it be the hidden man of the heart, in that which is not corruptible, even the ornament of a meek and quiet spirit, which is in the sight of God of great price" (1 Pet.
 3:3-4).